06/11/2024

 The insurance sector had more deals, increasing from 98 to 112.
 Yet, the deal value dropped from £5.1bn to £3.3bn.
 Non-UK firms buying UK targets completed 54 deals, down from 65.
 The deal value fell from £7.7bn to £6.3bn.

-Analysis of uk financial services mergers
+analysis of UK financial services mergers

 UK firms buying overseas saw deals decrease from 69 to 66.
 Deal value fell from £3.2bn to £1.7bn.
 Globally, the deal value hit a six-year low in 2023.
 High interest rates and challenging markets affected M&A trends.